 - Team Red White and Blue

-In spring of 2017 a group of Veterans on campus approached campus President, Dr. Sullivan, to advocate for a space on campus dedicated to helping our student veterans on campus.
-Since then the administration has fully committed to creating a state of the art center that does exactly that.
-Currently located in Murray Herrick Center lower level 17, the center and its director (Norman Ferguson) are committed to offering continuing benefit, academic, informational support.
-Additionally the center serves as an area for student veterans to relax, study quietly, or meet and network with fellow veterans on campus. *It is not the intent of the University of St. Thomas to imply endorsement by the U.S. Department of Defense.
+Located in Murray Herrick Center lower level 17, the center and its director (Norman Ferguson) are committed to offering continuing benefit, academic, and informational support.
+Additionally the center serves as an area for student veterans to relax, study quietly, or meet and network with fellow veterans on campus. *It is not the intent of the University to imply endorsement by the U.S. Department of Defense.

 Veterans' Association Health Care